Webmaster of www.tobacco.org

 I wanted to change that.
 I wanted the news out in the open, and accessible for all.

 As I entered into discussions in the early online world, it astounded me how flat-out ignorant most people were about the issue.
-A seemingly literate person would aver that if a smoker didn't take one puff and drop dead in the street from lung cancer right then and there, then there was no health threat (this was an actual posting).
-We were abysmally ignorant.
+A seemingly literate person would aver that if a smoker didn't take one puff and drop dead in the street from lung cancer then and there, there was no health threat.
+We really were abysmally ignorant.

 Today, of course, people feel they've always known various things about tobacco--that it's addictive, cancerous, etc..
 We forget how ignorant we were.
 Like a 5-year-old who ridicules Mr. Rogers, we've forgotten that time when we first were learning the important things he had to teach us.